-The JACKRABBIT SKI PROGRAM is a 10-week program that teaches cross-country skiing to kids.
-The program usually starts on the first Saturday of January, and is based at the club chalet on Balmer Bay Road.
-Lessons are held Saturday afternoons starting at 1:30, and last 1 to 2 hours depending on age and skill level.
+The Jackrabbit ski program is a 10-week program that teaches cross-country skiing to kids.
+The program starts on the first or second Saturday of January, and is based at the club chalet on Balmer Bay Road.
+Lessons are held Saturday afternoons starting at 1:30 p.m., and last 1 to 2 hours depending on age and skill level.
 Hot drinks are served in the chalet after the lesson.

-The program is for kids up to age 15, with a special “Bunnyrabbit” program for the 3 to 5 year olds (accompanied by a parent).
+The program is for kids up to age 13, with a special Bunnyrabbit program for kids aged 3 to 5 (accompanied by a parent).
 Lessons follow the nationally recognized Cross Country Canada program, and are taught by skiers trained in coaching children.
-The registration fee is $60 per child for the season, with discounts for the third (and additional) child in a family.
+See the Registration page for fee details.

 If your child needs equipment, consider renting from the club collection of used equipment for a modest fee (see Rentals section below).

 Contact Melanie Grant (Jackrabbit Head Coordinator, cell 613-401-1235) for more information.

 High school aged skiers can train and participate in a variety of out of town races.
 Contact Aubrey Fletcher at 613-633-2474 for more information.

 The club offers lessons in the classic (diagonal stride) technique.
 Beginner lessons consist of two sessions in early to mid January.
 An intermediate lesson is also offered, consisting of one lesson in mid to late January.

 A skate-ski clinic is offered in late February or early March.